manaswinidas/android-docs/src/pages/maps/examples/create-a-line-layer.md

 ---
 title: Create a line layer
 description: Create a GeoJSON line source, style it using properties, and add the layer to the map.
-thumbnail: thumbnailStyleLineLayer
+thumbnail: thumbnailCreateALineLayer
-topic: add features to a map
+topic: Add features to a map
 prependJs:
   - "import AppropriateImage from '../../../components/appropriate-image'"
   - "import ToggleableCodeBlock from '../../../components/toggleable-code-block'"